PrintersForAnts/Salad_Fork/docs/z_motion.md

 **Steps:**
 1. Attach the accent piece to the main piece using 3 M3x6 BHCS screws
 2. Thread the leadscrew nut onto the right Z stepper shaft, you do not need the spring assembly.
+3. Place the printed part on top of the leadscrew nut.
-3. Attach the printed parts to the rail carriage using 4 M2x6 BHCS screws
+4. Attach the printed parts to the rail carriage using 4 M2x6 BHCS screws
-4. Attach the printed parts to the leadscrew nut using 2 M3x12 SCHS screws and the M3 nylock nuts.
+5. Attach the printed parts to the leadscrew nut using 2 M3x12 SCHS screws and the M3 nylock nuts.
 These should be slightly snug but not tight.
 There should be enough looseness for the nut to slide slightly in the printed carriage part.
+If using a threaded plastic leadscrew, place the nylock nut against the leadscrew prior to threading the screw.

 ![](images/z_carriage_right.png)